Bimmr/MHWS---Dev-Tester-2/README.md

 ## Contributing

-This project is part of the Monster Hunter Wilds modding community.
+This project is part of the RE Engine modding community.
 Contributions are welcome!

 ### Development Setup
 1. Clone the repository
-2. Ensure REFramework development environment
+2. Ensure REFramework development environment with a supported RE Engine game
-3. Test changes in-game
+3. Test changes in-game (preferably with MHRise or MHWilds)
 4. Submit pull requests with detailed descriptions

+### Testing Guidelines
+- Test with Monster Hunter Rise and/or Monster Hunter Wilds when possible
+- Report compatibility issues with other RE Engine games
+- Document game-specific behaviors or limitations

+## Compatibility

+DevTester v2.0 is designed to work with any RE Engine game that supports REFramework.
+The node-based system dynamically adapts to the game's type system, allowing you to:
+- Hook any game method
+- Access any game object
+- Manipulate game data in real-time

+Primary testing and development is done with Monster Hunter Rise and Monster Hunter Wilds, but the tool should function with other RE Engine titles.

 ## Credits